The two cars are parked face-to-face, ready to jump-start.

 3. Then, connect the BLACK clamp to the NEGATIVE (-) terminal of the good battery

 This final connection technique creates a ground that significantly reduces spark risk near the battery.
-According to the Automotive Service Excellence (ASE), this grounding method minimizes the risk of battery explosion during jump-starting.

 Step 3: Start the Vehicles